-We checked the proportional hazard assumption in all the fully-adjusted models using Scofield’s residuals.
-The assumption satisfied for the alcohol consumption in all the models.
-We also explored potential non-linear relationships by using a natural cubic spline with 3 degrees of freedom.
+Using Scofield’s residuals, we checked the proportional hazard assumption in all the fully-adjusted Cox models.
+The assumption satisfied the alcohol consumption in all the models.
+We also explored potential non-linear relationships using a natural cubic spline with 3 degrees of freedom.
 The curve is linear, and we found no clear curvature pattern.
 The estimated 95% CI for hazard ratio covers 1 before alcohol consumption of 5 drinks per week.
-This finding can partially explain why we found non-significance for the findings from group 0-0.5, and 0.5-2 drinks per week but significant association for the group >2 drinks per week.
+This finding can partially explain why we found non-significance for the results from groups 0-0.5 and 0.5-2 drinks per week, but the significant association for the group >2 drinks per week.

 Table 4.
 Tests for the proportional hazard assumption throughout the models (N=9190).